Connect with others who understand.

 Talk With Others Who Understand

-On myPHteam, the social network for people with pulmonary hypertension and their loved ones, more than 55,000 members come together to ask questions, give advice, and share their stories.
+On myPHteam, the social network for people with pulmonary hypertension and their loved ones, members come together to ask questions, give advice, and share their stories.

 Has your doctor mentioned that your activin, endothelin, nitric oxide, or prostacyclin levels are off?
 What helped manage the balance?
 Share your experience in the comments below, or start a conversation by posting on your Activities page.